 After the fun and excitement of Christmas, the following months in the new year can be a little slow and cold.
-Yet, January is the perfect time to escape to Europe for some many reasons; there are fewer crowds, there are a huge plethora of festivals and events on, and practical things such as hotels and flights are often far cheaper as there is less demand.
+Yet, January is the perfect time to escape to Europe for many reasons; there are fewer crowds, there are a huge plethora of festivals and events on, and practical things such as hotels and flights are often far cheaper as there is less demand.

-Best Places to go in January in Europe
+Best Places to Go in January in Europe

 Hogmanay – Edinburgh, Scotland

-30th December 2018 – January 1st, 2019
+30th December 2022 – January 1st, 2023

 Monte Carlo – Car Rally

-In what will be the Monte Carlo Car Rally’s 87thevent, prepare to witness one of the world’s most famous rallies in one of the most incredible locations in Europe.
-With its historic roots dating back to 1911, and its associations with Prince Albert I, the event is full of history and excitement; if you are someone who loves the thrill, speed and brilliance of some of the world’s top supercars, make a holiday out of your passion, and visit Monte Carlo.
+In what will be the Monte Carlo Car Rally’s 89th event, prepare to witness one of the world’s most famous rallies in one of the most incredible locations in Europe.
+With its historical roots dating back to 1911, and its associations with Prince Albert I, the event is full of history and excitement; if you are someone who loves the thrill, speed, and brilliance of some of the world’s top supercars, make a holiday out of your passion, and visit Monte Carlo.

 Amsterdam Light Festival – Amsterdam, The Netherlands

-During the Christmas months, the city of Amsterdam lights up in beautiful artistic designs and colours, giving it a truly magical atmosphere.
-What many visitors do, is take a boat trip along the river, where the lights are really visible, and hung over the bridges that the boat passes under; this is an incredible thing to do if you are visiting the city on a romantic getaway.
+During the Christmas months, the city of Amsterdam lights up in beautiful artistic designs and colors, giving it a truly magical atmosphere.
+What many visitors do, is take a boat trip along the river, where the lights are really visible and hung over the bridges that the boat passes under; this is an incredible thing to do if you are visiting the city on a romantic getaway.

 Aside from the festival, Amsterdam is the perfect city to visit in January in Europe, as there is an abundance of sights to see and things to do and experience.
-For example, outside the Rijksmuseum is a yearly ice-rink with an array of different festive stores and cafes surrounding it; if you are visiting during Christmas time or January, this is the perfect seasonal thing to visit to really get you in the festive mood!
+For example, outside the Rijksmuseum is a yearly ice rink with an array of different festive stores and cafes surrounding it; if you are visiting during Christmas time or January, this is the perfect seasonal thing to visit to really get you in the festive mood!

 You might also want to check out my 5-day Amsterdam itinerary.